gillishermans/sigi/README.md

-# Shape inference and grammar induction from voxel structures
+# Shape Inference and Grammar Induction from Voxel Structures
 MCEdit filters for thesis: Example-based Procedural Generation: Shape Inference and Grammar Induction from Voxel Structures.